provenancetech/pti-docs/guide/v1/advanced-user-assessment.md

-# KYC
+# User Assessment

-In order to limit the amount of fraud and other nefarious activities, PTI offers the possibility of performing a KYC ( Know Your Customer ) flow for a specific user.
+In order to limit the amount of fraud and other nefarious activities, Fiant offers the possibility of performing a User assessment ( KYC, Know Your Customer ) flow for a specific user.
 A KYC flow will require a set of information about the user and return a status.
 The status returned should be used to allow or deny the user to perform transactions.
 KYCs are configurable with these two elements:

 * **Tier**: A KYC tier is a numerical value associated to a set of user information
-* **Scenario**: A scenario is defined by a name an array of price brackets that map to a KYC tier
+* **Scenario**: A scenario is defined by a name an array of price brackets that map to an Assessment tier

 This implies that for a given amount and scenario, the required user information is determined via the mapped tier.
 The following tables illustrate the default configuration for tiers and an example for scenario mappings.